 Product managers send you expense claims via Slack.
 Sales managers share receipts as email attachments.
 PR and advertising executives drop off paperwork in your office.

 Every person and every department wants to do things their own way.
 They want to do what they know and what is easiest for them.
 The problem with this is that you're left to pick up the pieces.

-Don’t let this issue linger any longer.
-Implement a standardized system for collecting all the data you need.
-Some people may resist, but they’ll eventually realize that it’s best for the company as a whole.
+Don't let this issue linger any longer.
+Implement a standardised system for collecting all the data you need.
+Some people may resist, but they'll eventually realise that it's best for the company as a whole.